kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 More than ten years later, I encounter the drawings of Alex Ross, one of my favorite comic book artists.
 Then I saw this posted on his social media page.

-Just look at that comparrison.
+Just look at that comparison.

 Alex Ross at age 7 and 37